-Electric Imp’s impCentral™ is the new, next-generation version of the Electric Imp IDE.
-It provides a much more flexible and far more scalable foundation for developing and deploying high-volume IoT products based on the Electric Imp Platform than the IDE allows.
+Electric Imp’s impCentral™ is the next-generation version of the Electric Imp IDE.
+It provides a much more flexible and far more scalable foundation for developing and deploying high-volume IoT products based on the Electric Imp Platform than the legacy IDE allowed.

-impCentral is being made available to allow you to try out its new features without affecting any of your existing models in the IDE.
-This introduction to impCentral will help you understand how the new app works to bring you powerful yet flexible code and device management functionality.
+This introduction to impCentral will help you understand how the app works to bring you powerful yet flexible code, device and product management functionality.

-For owners of free Electric Imp development-only accounts who are working solely on their own projects, getting started with impCentral is straightforward: there are some terminology and user-interface changes to learn, but the broad process of writing code and running it on your devices is much the same as it is in the IDE.
+For owners of free Electric Imp development-only accounts who are working solely on their own projects, using impCentral is straightforward: there are some terminology and user-interface changes to learn, but the broad process of writing code and running it on your devices is much the same as it was in the IDE.
 You will need to understand the relationship between Products and Development Device Groups, and how they differ to models.

-Electric Imp now maintains two Public ImpClouds: one hosted on Microsoft Azure, the other on Amazon Web Services (AWS).
+Electric Imp maintains two Public ImpClouds: one hosted on Microsoft Azure, the other on Amazon Web Services (AWS).
 All existing accounts are hosted on AWS, but new accounts may be created on either impCloud.
 Accounts on the two impClouds are not linked in any way: even if you possess the same username on both impClouds, you will not be able to access one account’s Products and devices from the other account.
-Owning a given username on one impCloud does not guarantee you the same username on the other.
+Owning a given username on one impCloud does not guarantee that you will be able to make use of the same username on the other impCloud.

 impCentral should work on almost any desktop browser.
 However, only the following browser versions are formally supported and targeted for new features:

 To maintain compatibility with impCentral, you are advised to enable automatic browser updates.
 We will always support the two most recent vendor supported versions at any given time.
 As new versions of these browsers are released, support for the earlier of the two previously favored versions will end: we will not test new features and updates with older browsers.